 I loathe online courses.

-As a university student who attains deep understanding of subject matter through dynamic interpersonal settings and thought-provoking dialogue with professors, online courses are often a woefully impersonal and un-engaging experience.
+As a university student who fully understands the subject matter through dynamic interpersonal settings and thought-provoking dialogue with professors, online courses are often a woefully impersonal and unengaging experience.

-An intuitive professor of mine caught wind of these online learning pitfalls and, through the use of video conferencing, created an educational environment that provided a near-perfect hybrid of the engaging and collaborative experience I needed with the convenience of online accessibility.
+An intuitive professor of mine caught wind of these online learning pitfalls and, through video conferencing, created an educational environment that provided a near-perfect hybrid of the engaging and collaborative experience I needed with the convenience of online accessibility.

 Lectures were streamed live using Pexip video conferencing, and students could attend wherever they wished, be it in person, at home, or in the lounge just outside the classroom.

-I no longer had to miss class if I was feeling ill, out of town with family or simply feeling lazy!
+I no longer had to miss class if I felt ill, out of town with family, or simply lazy!

-Convenience wasn’t the only benefit to my hybrid lecture experience.
-I noticed a trend emerging where, even though the professor who hosted the hybrid courses demanded a higher degree of performance and quality of work than my other teachers, my average scores in the hybrid courses exceeded that of both my in-class-only and online-only course grades.
+Convenience wasn’t the only benefit of my hybrid lecture experience.
+I noticed a trend emerging where, even though the professor who hosted the hybrid courses demanded a higher degree of performance and quality of work than my other teachers, my average scores in the hybrid courses exceeded my in-class-only and online-only course grades.

-Thanks to remote attendance over video, class became less of a burden and I could customize my attendance to my needs on that day.
+Thanks to remote attendance over the video, the class became less of a burden, and I could customize my attendance to my needs on that day.
 If I was feeling fresh and social, I could attend in person.
-If my day was cognitively taxing, I could attend from home where I would feel less pressure to be engaging but could still have what was shared in class accessible to me.
+If my day was cognitively taxing, I could attend from home, where I would feel less pressure to be engaging but could still have what was shared in class accessible.

-I believe this personally crafted approach towards learning allowed me to excel in ways I had not previously been able to.
-If more than one of my professors had thought creatively and taken a pedagogical leap with video conferencing, I may have had a truly revolutionary educational experience.
+I believe this personally crafted approach toward learning allowed me to excel in ways I had not previously been able to.
+If more than one of my professors had thought creatively and taken a pedagogical leap with video conferencing, I might have had a revolutionary educational experience.